 The Final Examination consists of an approximately one and one half hour oral exam.
-Students are expected to make a presentation to the examining committee that addresses advanced generalist practice and its relationship to their course work, field experiences, social work ethics, and future career.
+Students are expected to make a presentation to the examining committee that addresses advanced generalist practice and its relationship to their course work, field experiences, themes of the program, social work ethics, and future career.
 The Masters Portfolio will also be used by the Examining Committee as a basis for questions.
 The Examining Committee consists of two Social Work Faculty members.
 The primary reader is the student's advisor.

 Use these procedures for scheduling the oral examination:

 5. The format for the exam is as follows:

 Fifteen - twenty minute oral student presentation addressing the following areas:

--Social Work practice and theory within the advanced generalist model.You are permitted to bring written notes outlining the presentation.
+-Social Work practice and theory within the advanced generalist model.

 Ten to fifteen minutes - Feedback to you.